dpiquet/dys-bootstrap-loader/readme.txt

 == Description ==

-Load bootstrap css, js or both, multisite compatible.
-You can load from bootstrap 3.0.3 to 3.3.0
+Loads bootstrap css, js or both, multisite compatible.
+You can load from bootstrap 3.0.3 to 3.3.1

+This plugin's a fork of Bastien Canas twitter bootstrap simply: https://wordpress.org/support/view/plugin-reviews/twitter-bootstrap-simply

 == Installation ==